elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts/rules/saved_queries/README.md

-These are example POST rules that have the ability to use saved query id's and optionally queries and filters.
-If you only use a saved query id, then detection engine relies on that saved query id existing or it will throw errors if the user deletes the saved query id.
-If you add a saved query id along side with a filter and/or query then it will try to use the saved query id first and if that fails it will fall back on the provided filter and/or query.
+These are example POST rules that have the ability to use filter set id's and optionally queries and filters.
+If you only use a filter set id, then detection engine relies on that filter set id existing or it will throw errors if the user deletes the filter set id.
+If you add a filter set id along side with a filter and/or query then it will try to use the filter set id first and if that fails it will fall back on the provided filter and/or query.

 Every single json file should have the field: